seq-lang/seq/README.md

 Think of Seq as a strongly-typed and statically-compiled Python: all the bells and whistles of Python, boosted with strong type system, without any performance overhead.

 Seq is able to outperform a Python code up to 160x.
 Seq can further beat equivalent C/C++ code up to 2x without any manual interventions.
 Seq also natively supports parallelism out of the box.
+Implementation details and benchmarks are discussed [in our paper](https://dl.acm.org/citation.cfm?id=3360551).

 Learn more by following the [tutorial](docs/sphinx/tutorial.rst) or from the [cookbook](docs/sphinx/cookbook.rst).